bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 <img src="images/standardidentity.jpg">

-The two standards, informally, categorize standard identities into four distinct groups, based on a common frame shape (Unknown, Friend, Neutral, and Hostile).
+The standard, informally, categorizes standard identities into four distinct groups, based on a common frame shape (Unknown, Friend, Neutral, and Hostile).

 The StandardIdentityGroups collection defines a set of elements designed to represent these standard identity groups.